GLOBAL COMMUNITY TOURISM FUND

 To apply for the GCT Fund, community tourism enterprises must:

-• Have proven tourism potential, having hosted a minimum of 100 travellers in the past.
+- Have proven tourism potential, having hosted travellers in the past.

-• Actively participate within the Global Community Tourism Network activities.
+- Actively participate in the Global Community Tourism Network activities.

 Not yet a member of the Global Community Tourism Network?
 Join here.